 Acerola Cherries are sold as power majorly because they are highly perishable.

-Broccoli is another richly parked stress relieving foods with B vitamins.
+Broccoli is another richly parked stress-relieving food with B vitamins.
 It has the extra benefit of containing folic acid, which is also part of the B vitamin family.

 Folic acid helps relieve stress, depression, anxiety and panic.

 1 cup (184 grams) of cooked broccoli packs over 20% of the DV for vitamin B6.
-High intake of B6 is tied to a lower risk of depression and anxiety in women.
+A high intake of B6 is tied to a lower risk of depression and anxiety in women.

 Oxidative stress is related to various illnesses, and studies have suggested a diet rich in antioxidants may help prevent stress and anxiety.

 Being loaded with antioxidants which can also help reduce inflammation, common among those with chronic stress, parsley tea helps relieve your everyday stress.

 Parsley is rich in flavonoids, volatile oils, and carotenoids, all of which contain powerful antioxidant properties.

 Tahini is a spread made from sesame seeds which are an excellent source of the amino acid L-tryptophan.